mrcingo/roblox.py/README.rst

 roblox.py
 ======

-A lightweight Python wrapper for the Roblox API focused on user data and gamepass inventory management.
+A lightweight Python wrapper for the Roblox API focused on user data and economy.

 Key Features
 -------------